FENSA stands for the Fenestration Self-Assessment Scheme. Following Government encouragement,

 guaranteed by, for example, trade association Deposit Indemnity schemes, or credit

-Deposit Protection and IBG (Insurance Backed Guarantee) may be provided by a range
+Deposit Protection and IBGs (Insurance Backed Guarantee) can be provided by a range

 FENSA Building Regulations Certificate: